1999–2000 Greek Football Cup: Tournament details

 Totally 56 teams participated, 18 from Alpha Ethniki, 18 from Beta, and 20 from Gamma.
 It was held in 6 rounds, included final.
 An additional round was held between first and second, with 4 matches, in order that the teams would continue to be 16.

 This year came back the Group stage, after its provisional three-year suppression.
 Until quarter-finals, all matches were single.
 The most interesting round was Second, after drawing of Olympiacos against PAOK and Aris against Panathinaikos, with the home teams to take the qualification with difficulty.

 Final was contested by AEK Athens, who previously eliminated rivals Olympiacos and Ionikos, for their first and only time in history, having favourable draws in their course to the Final, but also after a very difficult qualification from the Group stage in the goals difference, after triple equivalence in standings with Leonidio and Panetolikos.
 However, the win with score 8–0 against Nafpaktiakos Asteras in quarter-finals was remarkable.

 AEK Athens easily won the game 3-0 and earned their 12th cup in club's history.
-A remarkable moment of the Final was at 32nd minute while score was 0-0, after a cross from Petkov, Demis Nikolaidis scored with his hand.
-The referee Douros did not realize the violation of Nikolaidis and ran towards the center of the field, with Nikolaidis immediately showing him that he should not count the goal.
+A remarkable moment of the final was at 32nd minute while score was at 0–0, after a cross from Petkov, Demis Nikolaidis scored with his hand.
+The referee Douros did not realize the violation of Nikolaidis and ran towards the center of the pitch, with Nikolaidis immediately showing him that he should not count the goal.
 The referee approached Nikolaidis, who explained to him exactly what happened.
-As a result, the referee changed his decision, canceled the goal and gave handball and showed Nikolaidis a yellow card for his violation.
+As a result, the referee eventually canceled the goal, gave handball and showed Nikolaidis a yellow card for his violation.
 Nikolaidis was later honored by the International Olympic Committee for his fair play towards the referee of the final.